vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 ## Scripting

-Since vComet template engine treats interpolated code as plain sanboxed javascript you can exploit it to your own advantage and create logic based content.
+Since eon template engine treats interpolated code as plain sanboxed javascript you can exploit it to your own advantage and create logic based content.

 ```[html]
 <template>